NITCbase/nitcbase.github.io/docs/Design/Cache Layer/OpenRelTable.md

     {
         if the entry has been modified:
         {
-            /* Get the Attribute Catalog entry from Cache using AttrCacheTable::attrCatEntryToRecord().
+            /* Get the Attribute Catalog entry from attrCache Then convert it to a record using AttrCacheTable::attrCatEntryToRecord().
              Write back that entry by instantiating RecBuffer class.
 Use recId member field and recBuffer.setRecord() */
         }

         // free the memory dynamically alloted to this entry in Attribute